cairo-thws/fed_streaming/README.md

-# Sparse Uncertainty-Informed Sampling from Federated Streaming Data
+# [ESANN'24] Sparse Uncertainty-Informed Sampling from Federated Streaming Data

-This respository is an implementation of the algorithm proposed in the paper "Sparse Uncertainty-Informed Sampling for Federated Streaming Data", currently under review.
+This respository is an implementation of the algorithm proposed in the paper "**Sparse Uncertainty-Informed Sampling for Federated Streaming Data**".

 ![bw](/assets/bw.png)